codefellows-seattle-javascript-401d16/lab-09-persistant-storage/lab-chris/README.md

 **Author** Christopher Janousek

-**Date** June 21 2017
+**Date** June 22 2017

 ## Description
-401 JS -- lab 08 single resource API
+401 JS -- lab 09 persistent storage

-Started with basically taking the demo code and making sure everything was set up properly.
-Added tests for all the routes and methods.
-Got the put method coded in and after some tinkering got the put tests to pass.
-Got the delete method down and got the tests to pass.
-Now that I know everything works with what Duncan had its time to break everything and add my constructor and change the routes.
-Everything is changed but most of my tests are failing.
-After much frustration I finally got everything to pass.
+Took my lab 8 stuff and copied it over.
+Changed everything the to the same format as demo code.
+Got my put tests to pass.
+Most everything else fails.
+Got a few of the bad paths to pass.
+Stuck at 5 passing and 5 failing.
+After some help from the TAs I got my get tests to pass and after some more guidance finally got delete to work too.
+Everything passes.